 4. pattern marked in 5X5 blocks for easier tracking when drawing on 910 mylar sheet

 2 of the previous posts on using gimp

 The emerging pattern can be seen, and to be noted is the elongation factor involved as in many color separation DBJ fabrics

-For later review of cumulative posts on topic see: revisiting drop stitch lace
+For a later review of cumulative posts on the topic see: revisiting drop stitch lace

 In an unaltered 910 with the ability to double the width of the programmed repeat, mylar users are not excluded from exploring a similar fabric.
-The repeat above may be rescaled to half the width, drawn that way, and then use the twice as wide built in feature.
-Gimp does an “interesting” thing when scaling this design to half width, note the right side of each repeat is an odd number of squares, the left side an even.
-The repeat may be used as is or redrawn, adding or eliminating black squares if symmetry in each shape matters.
+The repeat above may be rescaled to half the width, drawn that way, and then use the twice as wide built-in feature.
+Gimp does an “interesting” thing when scaling this design to half-width, note the right side of each repeat contains an odd number of squares, the left side an even one.
+The repeat may be used as-is or redrawn, adding or eliminating black squares if symmetry in each shape matters.
 Paintbrush produces the same image, mirrored.

 The explanation: further analysis of the original design reveals the fact that some of the pixel numbers in the design black square blocks are uneven in width.
 In this instance, 3.5 is half of 7, and half pixels cannot be rendered, so the software assigns the split to 4 and 3.